-When they apply for assistance, households are informed of their right to appeal and the procedure to do so.
 Applicants receive a Notice of Appeal Rights with their application package.
-Futhermore, when applicants receive a notice of denial, they are provided with a copy of a Notice of Appeal Rights and the Appeal Form.
+Furthermore, all denied applicants are provided with a copy of Notice of Appeal Rights and the Appeal Form.

-Section 13 - Reduction of home energy needs, 2605(b)(16) - Assurance 16
+Section 13 - Reduction of home energy needs,2605(b)(16) - Assurance 16